CircuitVerse/Interactive-Book/docs/Combinational/full_sub.md

 ## Introduction

-The disadvantage of a half subtractor is overcome by full subtractor.
+The disadvantage of a half subtractor is overcome by a full subtractor.
-The full subtractor is a combinational circuit with three inputs A, B, C and two output D and C'.
+The full subtractor is a combinational circuit with three inputs A, B, C, and two output D and C'.
-A is the 'minuend', B is 'subtrahend', C is the 'borrow' produced by the previous stage, D is the difference output and C' is the borrow output.
+A is the 'minuend', B is 'subtrahend', C is the 'borrow' produced by the previous stage, D is the difference output, and C' is the borrow output.

 ## Truth table